TRPB/NoF5/README.md

 require_once 'nof5.phar';
 ```

-2) Save a file on the server and your browser will be updated as long as the page you're viewing has a <head> tag!
+2) Save a file on the server and your browser will be updated as long as the page you're viewing has a &lt;head&gt; tag!

 Features